-With developers currently submitting more than 1,000 apps to Apple’s App Store per day, competition in driving organic traffic to your app has never been higher.
-Therefore, App Store Optimisation (ASO) has become an essential deliverable when launching an app.
+With developers pushing more than 1,000 apps to Apple’s App Store per day, competition in driving organic downloads has never been higher.
+App Store Optimisation (ASO) has become an essential step when releasing an app to maximise your audience.

 ASO is the process of enhancing the visibility of a mobile app in an app store such (Google Play / iTunes) through optimisation techniques, similar to search engine optimisation (SEO).

 Below are our recommended steps for executing ASO on your app.